chrissimpkins/chug/README.md

 ## Install

+You have the option to install the pre-built application that is released in the repository or customize and build it yourself.
+Both approaches require the Chug repository files.

-Clone the git repository locally with the command:
+You can clone the Chug repository files on your local system with the command:

 ```
 $ git clone https://github.com/chrissimpkins/chug.git
 ```

-or [download the repository ZIP archive file](https://github.com/chrissimpkins/chug/archive/master.zip) and unpack it locally on your system.
+or you can [download the repository ZIP archive file](https://github.com/chrissimpkins/chug/archive/master.zip) and unpack it on your system.

+### Install the Pre-Built Application

-Next, drag and drop the Chug.app application in the repository `build` directory to a directory on your OS X system.
-The Desktop is a pretty handy site but you can place it anywhere that you like.
+Drag and drop the Chug.app application in the repository `build` directory to a directory on your OS X system.
+The Desktop is a pretty handy site but you can place it in your Applications directory or anywhere that you darn well please.

 <img src="https://raw.githubusercontent.com/chrissimpkins/chug/master/img/chug-install.gif" alt="Chug drag and drop install" width="450">

+### Build the Application and Install

+Chug can be built with the free, open source tool [Platypus](https://github.com/sveinbjornt/Platypus).

+First, [download Platypus](https://github.com/sveinbjornt/Platypus/releases) and install it on your OS X system.

+Then, use one of the approaches

 ## Usage